Table of Contents

 Removing the challenges surrounding eCommerce website integration

 Removing the hidden costs of repetitive eCommerce tasks can be achieved by implementing code free, drag and drop software.
-Codeless Platforms’ BPA Platform delivers and manages eCommerce integration, ensuring that systems ‘play nicely’, no matter how complex the requirements.
+Codeless Platforms’ BPA Platform delivers and manages eCommerce integration services, ensuring that systems ‘play nicely’, no matter how complex the requirements.

 Ultimately, Codeless Platforms’ BPA Platform brings people, systems and information together helping retailers stay one step ahead of the competition.